-rant sea It’s true.
-As spring closes out so do many foundation grant cycles.
+As spring closes out so do many foundation grant cycles and we want to avoid low quality proposals.
 This can be a stressful realization for nonprofits who depend heavily on grants to keep their doors open or for those who have special projects underway that still lack funding for completion.

 As the Executive Director of a local nonprofit, I am working with my board and staff to make that last push to submit a few more quality proposals before final spring deadlines.
 While I am pleased with many of the proposals we successfully submitted, I am also acutely aware of some missed opportunities.
 I have to resist the opportunity to throw together a last minute, not well developed proposal simply to meet the closest deadline.
 In fact, I’m having to step back and evaluate every project we are currently raising funds for and outline the specific areas that are “weak spots” in what should be a competitive proposal.

 I encourage all of you to take a deep breath and make an honest evaluation about what grants you can realistically pursue this spring and which ones should be strategically developed for a later funding cycle.

 Consider the following quick tips to getting the jump on grants before the new cycle begins:

 1. Outline your top three projects for which you need to raise dollars.
 (Typically 9-18 months out from when dollars must be in hand.)
 2. Create a detailed project/program design and budget.

 2. Schedule strategic conversations with community partners that are needed to successfully implement/complete the project BEFORE you even begin the grant writing process.
 (It is helpful to draft a memorandum of understanding highlighting each partner’s interest, commitment, capacity, and resources.)

 3. Research foundations/donors who support your specific program area/need and create a grant matrix to list potential donors, contact information, funding/priority areas, grant cycles, and average award amounts.